egovernments/DIVOC/docs/developer-docs/index.md

        * `Report` any side effects/symptoms after vaccination
      * For above operations, you would need the recipient mobile number (given during pre-enrollment/vaccination).
        Use OTP : 1234 for all logins.

+5. Deployment Notes
+    * Change Admin password of Keycloak console
+        * Go to Admin console, Click on Admin menu in the top right corner and Select Manage account
+        * Change password in the password section in the right

 ### API Documentation